 Calypso

-The Calypso building is located in the center of Rotterdam on the Westersingel canal.
-Designed by the English architect William Alsop, it was completed in 2013.
-Its unique shapes and red and orange colors make it hard to miss.
+Designed by the renowned English architect William Alsop, Calypso was completed in 2013.
+With its undulating shapes and vibrant red and orange hues, this building is practically impossible to miss.

 Calypso